aliuyar1234/DealGuard/docs/deployment/production.md

 # Production Deployment Guide

 ## Overview

-DealGuard is designed for self-hosted single-tenant deployment.
-Each installation serves one organization with users managing their own AI API keys.
+DealGuard is designed for self-hosted single-tenant deployments.
+The production stack uses `docker-compose.prod.yml` and Caddy as the TLS-terminating reverse proxy.

 ## Prerequisites

-- Docker & Docker Compose
+- Docker and Docker Compose
-- PostgreSQL 16+ (or use Docker)
+- PostgreSQL 16+ (or use the bundled container)
-- Redis 7+ (or use Docker)
+- Redis 7+ (or use the bundled container)
-- MinIO or S3-compatible storage
+- S3-compatible storage (MinIO via profile or managed S3)
-- Domain with SSL certificate
+- Domain name with DNS pointing to the host
 - AI API key (Anthropic or DeepSeek)

 ## Quick Start with Docker